Beijing to Shanghai Feature

 Exploring the Water Villages

 Centuries-old villages, preserved almost in their original state, are scattered around Suzhou.
-Bowed bridges span narrow canals, as traditional oared boats paddle by, creating an almost perfect picture of a way of life long past.
-A trip to one of these villages will probably be a highlight of your trip to Eastern China.
+Bowed bridges span narrow canals, as traditional oared boats paddle by, creating an almost picture-perfect scene of life long past.
+A trip to one of these villages could well be the photographic highlight of your trip to Eastern China.

 Be careful which village you choose, though.
 The tourist dollars that flow in may have saved these villages from the wrecking ball, but they have also changed their character to differing degrees.
-Those closest to the larger cities can be the most swamped by tour groups.
-Trekking to an out-of-the-way destination can pay off by letting you find a village that you will have all to yourself.
+Those closest to the larger cities are the most swamped by tour groups.
+Trekking to an out-of-the-way destination can pay off by letting you find a village that, outside of high season, you might have mostly to yourself.